napari/docs/docs/guides/triangulation.md

 fig.tight_layout()
 fig.show()
 ```
-[figure: polygon, then triangulation using Vispy, triangle, bermuda]

 The issue of speed was partly resolved in napari x.y.z when Martin Weigert
 added the option to use *triangle*, a triangulation library written in C.